shun-li-casia/robotics_sdk_tda4vm/docs/radar_driver_node.md

     ./mmwave_sdk_<ver>-Linux-x86-Install.bin
     ```

-8. Follow the [EVM Operational Modes Setup Guide](https://dev.ti.com/tirex/explore/node?node=AMLjV2I4hAEEwpYRfP2okA__VLyFKFf__LATEST) to confirgure the device for `flashing` mode.
+8. Follow the [EVM Operational Modes Setup Guide](https://dev.ti.com/tirex/explore/node?node=AMLjV2I4hAEEwpYRfP2okA__VLyFKFf__LATEST) to configure the device for `flashing` mode.
 Once configured for flashing mode, power cycle the device by toggling the NRST switch or unplugging then reconnecting the micro usb cable.

 9. Follow the [Using Uniflash with mmWave Guide](https://dev.ti.com/tirex/explore/node?node=AGuT13c2cuwxqZKfpyurBQ__VLyFKFf__LATEST) to flash the device with the apropriate binary.